oauthstuff/draft-oauth-rar/main.md

 In addition to facilitating custom authorization requests, this draft also introduces a set of common data type fields for use across different APIs.

-Most notably, the field `locations` allows a client to specify where it intends to use a certain authorization. i.e. it is now possible to unambiguously assign permissions to resource servers.
+Most notably, the field `locations` allows a client to specify where it intends to use a certain authorization, i.e., it is now possible to unambiguously assign permissions to resource servers.
 In situations with multiple resource servers, this prevents unintended client authorizations (e.g. a `read` scope value potentially applicable for an email as well as a cloud service).
 In combination with the `resource` token request parameter as specified in [@I-D.ietf-oauth-resource-indicators] it enables the AS to mint RS-specfic structured access tokens that only contain the permissions applicable to the respective RS.

 ## Conventions and Terminology